Air Compressor Options For Service Vans (2022)

 Mounting a traditional air compressor in the cargo area is the other air compressor option for service vans.
 If you work with service vans, you’re probably already familiar with this solution, in which operators take an existing electric drive or gas drive air compressor and bolt it into the back of their service van.

-Cargo-mounted air compressors offer a straightforward solution, and allow operators to choose from a wide range of existing reciprocating and rotary screw air compressors.
-It’s a popular solution.
-However, traditional air compressors weren’t built with service vans in mind, and there are several drawbacks:
+Cargo-mounted air compressors offer a straightforward solution and allow operators to choose from a wide range of existing reciprocating and rotary screw air compressors.
+However, these air compressors weren’t built with service vans in mind, and there are several significant drawbacks:

 Reduced Cargo Space